RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/03_For.en.md

 Specifies the maximum number of directories to keep for each index.
 If unspecified, all directories are saved.

+For details, see [For Component Run-time Behavior](#for-component-run-time-behavior) below.

 ### For Component Run-time Behavior
 The first time the For component is executed, the component directory is named with the index value at the end. copied.